 This topic is about the interaction of highly-organized assemblies of molecules, cells and organs to carry out the functions of living organisms.
 This topic is further subdivided into three categories:

-- The structure, growth, physiology and genetics of prokaryotes and viruses
+- The structure, growth, physiology, and genetics of prokaryotes and viruses

 - Processes of cell division, differentiation and specialization

-[RELATED: All MCAT Exam Sections and Subjects ]
+[ RELATED: All MCAT Exam Sections and Subjects ]

-This topic is about the integrated functioning of complex systems of tissues and organs to sense internal and external environments of multicellular organism and to maintain a stable internal environment within an ever changing external environment.
+This topic is about the integrated functioning of complex systems of tissues and organs to sense internal and external environments of multicellular organisms and to maintain a stable internal environment within an ever changing external environment.
 This is further subdivided into two subcategories: